All posts

 Mercury

 • Not a bank.
-Mercury is a fintech company.
-Banking services are provided through Choice Financial Group and Column N.A., Members FDIC.
+Mercury is a fintech.
+Banking services come through Choice Financial Group and Column N.A., Members FDIC.
 Deposits are FDIC-insured up to $5M through partner banks' sweep networks.

-• The UK is not on Mercury's prohibited countries list.
-The prohibited list targets OFAC-sanctioned jurisdictions.
+• UK is not on Mercury's prohibited countries list.
+That list targets OFAC-sanctioned jurisdictions.

-• No SSN required for account opening.
-UK passport is accepted as primary identification.
+• No SSN required.
+UK passport works as primary identification.

-• Approval is selective, not automatic.
+• Selective, not automatic.
 Mercury reviews each application individually.
-UK nationals face less friction than founders from higher-risk jurisdictions, but a clear business description and evidence of business activity remain important.
+UK nationals face less friction than higher-risk jurisdictions, but you still need a clear business description and evidence of activity.

 • USD-only.
-Mercury operates exclusively in US dollars.
-Any GBP needs require a separate platform or expensive wire conversions.
+No multi-currency support.
+Any GBP needs require a separate platform.

-Fees: $0 monthly fee. $0 minimum balance. $5 domestic wire. $0 for USD-to-USD international wires.
-1% fee for wires in foreign currency.
+Fees: $0 monthly. $0 minimum balance. $5 domestic wire. $0 for USD-to-USD international wires.
+1% fee for foreign currency wires.
 Mercury Treasury earns variable yield on idle cash.

 💡 Tip

 UK nationals report higher Mercury approval rates than the non-resident average.
-The combination of a UK passport, the UK's FCA regulatory framework, and the depth of US-UK financial information sharing places UK applicants in a lower risk tier.
-Having a clear business description and evidence of revenue or clients further strengthens the application.
+The combination of a UK passport and FCA regulatory recognition places UK applicants in a lower risk tier.
+Evidence of revenue or clients further strengthens the application.

 Wise Business